Gone-vamshi233/RAG-based-assistant/PUBLICATION.md

    pip install -r requirements.txt
 5. Add your OpenAI API key in a .env file:
    OPENAI_API_KEY=your_api_key_here
-**Usage Instructions**
-How users can run the assistant and ask queries.

 🚀 **Usage Instructions**:
 1. Add your text documents to the `data/` folder.
 2. Run the Streamlit app:
    streamlit run app.py
 3. Type your query in the input box to get context-aware answers.

   **Maintenance & Support Details**

-   🛠 Maintenance & Support
-- To add new documents, place them in the `data/` folder and rebuild embeddings.
-- If answers are missing or incorrect, ensure all relevant documents are uploaded.
-- For issues with OpenAI API keys, check that your `.env` file contains a valid key.
--
+maintaining the assistant involves a few simple steps.
+Whenever new documents need to be added, place them in the data/ folder and rebuild the embeddings to ensure they are included in retrieval.
+If the assistant produces incomplete or missing answers, double-check that all relevant documents have been uploaded and processed.
+For API-related issues, confirm that the .env file contains a valid OpenAI API key.
+These steps ensure smooth and reliable performance of the system.

 ✨ **Key Features**

-Context-Aware Responses: Answers are grounded in retrieved documents, reducing hallucinations.

-Modularity: Components (LLM, embeddings, vector database) can be easily swapped.

-Scalability: New documents can be added, and embeddings updated dynamically.

-User-Friendly Interface: Streamlit frontend for interactive querying.
+The RAG Assistant offers several notable features.
+It produces context-aware responses, grounding each answer in retrieved documents to minimize hallucinations.
+The system is modular, meaning that components such as the LLM, embeddings, or vector database can be easily replaced without major rework.
+It is also scalable, allowing new documents to be added and embeddings updated dynamically as the knowledge base grows.
+Finally, it provides a user-friendly interface through Streamlit, enabling intuitive and interactive querying for end users.

 📚 **Example Use Case**